 You also need to have at least 20 conversions registered for the last 45 days across existing Shopping campaigns before you can run a smart campaign.
 Last but not least you need to have a remarketing list of at least 100 active users, this list will be used to run the dynamic remarketing ads.

-Having the possibility to re-target in the GDN people who saw your Shopping ads in the search network is definitely a great opportunity to boost not only your conversion rate but also your conversions’ value.
-It’s crucial to be visible with highly relevant ads in this channel as, according to Google, the Display Network reaches over 90% of global internet users expanding across 2 million sites.
+Having the possibility to re-target in the GDN people who saw your Google Shopping Ads in the search network is definitely a great opportunity to boost not only your conversion rate but also your conversions’ value.
+It’s crucial to be visible with highly relevant ads in this channel as according to Google, the Display Network reaches over 90% of global internet users expanding across 2 million sites.
 Having your remarketing ads visible in the GDN completes the circle of engagement with your potential buyers.
-If you still have doubts on how to get the best results for your Smart Shopping campaigns get in touch with us!
+If you still have doubts on how to get the best results for your smart shopping campaigns get in touch with us!